 The tech adoption lifecycle explains how the use of new products or innovation spreads.

 Adoption happens from left to right – starting with the small minority of innovators on the left.
-Use by each segment occurs strictly in sequence.
+According to the theory, use by each segment occurs strictly in sequence.
 A segment or adopter group will only adopt if used by the immediately previous segment.
-Adoption doesn’t “leapfrog” or skip adopter groups.
+In other words, adoption doesn’t “leapfrog” or skip adopter groups.

 Regis McKenna, the famous PR and marketing agency, responsible for the marketing successes of brands like Apple, Intel and Microsoft, was a big believer of the tech adoption lifecycle model.
 Out of interest, this model was first proposed by agricultural researchers in 1957 in Iowa.
 The model has been embraced by luminaries such as Geoffrey Moore and Clayton Christensen.
 For more information, please see Wikipedia’s excellent post here.